 The Division of Global Engagement and its offices are fully operational.
 Our offices in the Student Union Room 136 are staffed, but to ensure safety and understanding we are meeting with students remotely via Microsoft Teams.
 To schedule a virtual appointment, please click here.
 We are continuing to provide the same servieces to our students and scholars.

-While you are making your plans for this fall, please continue communicating with us and inform us about your plans.
+While you are making your plans for the for the upcoming semesters, please continue communicating with us and inform us of your plans.
 We can help.